 Gross National Product (GNP)

-Meaning and definition of Gross National Product
+Meaning and Definition of Gross National Product

 Gross National Product (GNP) can be defined as an economic statistic which includes Gross Domestic Product, plus any income earned by the residents from investments made overseas.
 Also, the income earned within the domestic economy by overseas residents.
 As explained by Investopedia, Gross National Product (GNP) refers to a quantification of economic performance of a country.
 Also, it measures whatever goods and services are generated by the citizens and whether these are produced within the borders of the country.